 The process of padding FEC codewords and appending FEC parity octets in the {EPoC_PMD_Name} CLT transmitter is illustrated in Figure 101-1.
 The 64B/66B encoder produces a stream of 66-bit blocks, which are then delivered to the FEC encoder.
 The FEC encoder accumulates BQ (see Table 101-1 for CLT PCS and Table 101-2 for CNU PCS) of these 66-bit blocks to form the payload of a FEC codeword, removing the redundant first bit (i.e., sync header bit <0>) in each 66-bit block received from the 64B/66B encoder.
 The first bit <0> of the sync header in the 66-bit block in the transmit direction is guaranteed to be the complement of the second bit <1> of the sync header – see 49.2.4.3 for more details.

-Next, the FEC encoder prepends BP (see Table 101-1 for CLT PCS and Table 101-2 for CNU PCS) padding bits (with the binary value of “0”) to the previously aggregated series of 65-bit blocks (blocks number 1 through BQ), forming the payload of the FEC codeword as shown in Figure 101-1.
+Next, the FEC encoder calculates CRC32 over the aggregated BQ 65-bit blocks, placing the resulting 32 bits of CRC32 code prepended with one bit truncated sync header (with the binary value of “1”) immediately after the BQ 65-bit blocks, forming the payload of the FEC codeword.
+Finally, the FEC encoder prepends BP (see Table 101-1 for CLT PCS and Table 101-2 for CNU PCS) padding bits (with the binary value of “0”) to the payload of the FEC codeword as shown in Figure 101-1.
 This data is then LDPC-encoded, resulting in the FR bits of parity data.
-The parity data is then divided into CQ 64-bit blocks, each of which is then prepended with one bit sync header <1> with the value of binary “1”.
+The first 32 bits of parity data are inserted into the 65-bit block carrying CRC32 code, complementing it.
+The remaining FR-32 bits of parity data is then divided into CQ 64-bit blocks, each of which is then prepended with one bit sync header <1> with the value of binary “1”.
 The last 64-bit block of the parity data contains CPL bits of parity data, and the remaining CP bits are filled with padding (binary “0”).

-{the proposal for the use of CRC code was taken from prodan_3bn_02_0713.pdf, and even though not approved yet, the text was added to demonstrate that we have ability and data capacity to carry it in the data stream without substantial complication of the transmission model; note that at this time, CRC32 is used for reference – the code can be changed and if so, we would need to describe how it is calculated}

-Once the FEC payload and FEC parity data is available, the {EPoC_PMD_Name} CLT transmitter calculates CRC32 over the BQ blocks of FEC payload data and CQ blocks of FEC parity data (containing FR bits of FEC parity and excluding CP bits of padding carried in the last 65-bit block of the FEC payload portion of the codeword).
-Once CRC32 is calculated, the resulting 32 bits of data are placed in bits <CPL> … <CPL+31> within the FEC parity block number CQ, replacing the respective 32 bits of padding.

 101.3.2.4.3 LDPC codeword transmission order within CLT (downstream)

-Once the process of calculating FEC parity is complete, the BQ 65-bit blocks with payload data, followed by CQ 65-bit blocks with parity data and padding are then transferred towards the PMA across the PMA service interface, one 65-bit block at a time.
+Once the process of calculating FEC parity is complete, the payload portion of the FEC codeword and the parity portion of the FEC codeword are then transferred towards the PMA across the PMA service interface, one 65-bit block at a time.
 Note that the BP padding bits used to generate the FEC codeword are not transmitted across the PMA service interface.
 The CP padding bits in the last parity codeword (block number CQ) are transmitted to PMA, where they are the discarded prior to encoding into OFDM medium.

 101.3.2.4.4 LDPC encoding process within CNU (upstream)